carlos-rian/pysqlx-engine/docs/user_guide/index.md

 ### **Running the code**

-To run the code, you need to use the command below on the terminal.
+Running the code using the terminal

 <div class="termy">